Find Trade Colleges

 $35,710 Avg Student Debt

-University of the District of Columbia did quite well in this year’s ranking of the most popular places for trade school students.
-It came in at #8 on the list.
+University of the District of Columbia landed the #8 spot in the 2023 rankings for the most popular trade school programs.
 Located in Washington, District of Columbia, the small public school awarded 728 diplomas to qualifed students in 2021-2022.

 #9